Winning Grant Strategy featured image with holographic data overlays in a modern boardroom

 The most effective strategy is bringing your entire operation into a single ecosystem.
 TechSoup’s State of Grantseeking Report highlights that organizations using dedicated Grant Writing Software experience higher win rates and lower administrative burden.
 Transition off fragmented tools and leverage a platform that handles matching, writing, and tracking in one place.

-How do you write a successful grant proposal in 2026?
+How do you write a grant that gets funded?

-Reviewers strictly evaluate 8 criteria: funder alignment, problem statement clarity, achievability, measurable impact, organisational capability, sustainability, innovation, and budget justification.
-Because reviewers are overwhelmed, they heavily prioritize cognitive ease and a strict, data-backed return on investment over complex academic writing.
+Reviewers evaluate eight criteria: funder alignment, problem statement clarity, achievability, measurable impact, organisational capability, sustainability, innovation, and budget justification.
+They prioritise cognitive ease and data-backed ROI over academic prose, so use bullet points, bold key metrics, and mirror the RFP’s headings exactly.

 • Key Takeaways: